rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0301_ALS_DTM_NRW/gdal_conda_env.md

 ## Create a New Conda Environment

-On Windows: Open either an Anaconda Prompt or a Powershell Prompt (Start -> Anaconda3 -> Anaconda Powershell Prompt).
+On Windows: Open an Anaconda Powershell Prompt (Start -> Anaconda3 -> Anaconda Powershell Prompt).
 On other operating systems open a terminal.
 On the command line prompt you should see an indicator which Python environment is currently active, e.g. `(base) PS C:\Users\me`

 The token `(base)` shows the active environment.